 In 1900 the Duluth News Tribune poetically described Minnesota Point as “a penciled eyebrow on the face of nature.”
-Since the establishment of Superior, Wisconsin, and the townships that make up modern Duluth, residents of both cities, along with thousands of visitors, have taken advantage of this narrow sandbar as a delightful summer resort—a place to picnic, camp, swim, and play on the Lake Superior shore.
+Since the establishment of Superior, Wisconsin, and the townsites that make up modern Duluth, residents of both cities, along with thousands of visitors, have taken advantage of this narrow sandbar as a delightful summer resort—a place to picnic, camp, swim, and play on the Lake Superior shore.

 Minnesota Point is the northern portion of the world’s longest natural sandbar, which formed over the last several thousand years at the place where Minnesota’s St. Louis River and Wisconsin’s Nemadji River meet the waters of Lake Superior.
 As the sand and silt carried by the flowing water was deposited, it built up a narrow barrier that shelters the bay behind it from the wind and waves of Lake Superior.
 The same natural processes that formed the sandbar also cut it into two sections: Minnesota Point makes up the northern seven miles, Wisconsin Point the southern three miles.
 When European explorers first came to the area in the 1600s, there was only one opening through the sandbar—the natural gap between the two points, now the location of the Superior entry.

 Although Minnesota Point had two public squares, most of the summer activity during Duluth’s first fifty years centered around Oatka Beach, four blocks of sand on the bay side of the point beginning roughly at today’s Fortieth Street South.
 Oatka is Ojibwe for “an opening”—in this case probably referring to an opening in the forest that covered much of the sandbar.
-As early as the 1860s, day-trippers from Superior and surrounding Minnesota townships came to the point by rowboat, sailboat, or canoe to spend the day at the public picnic grounds, referred in the Duluth Minnesotian as the “Centennial Picnic Grounds” and likely located at Oatka Beach.
+As early as the 1860s, day-trippers from Superior and surrounding Minnesota townsites came to the point by rowboat, sailboat, or canoe to spend the day at the public picnic grounds, referred to in the Duluth Minnesotian as the “Centennial Picnic Grounds” and likely located at Oatka Beach.
 Reminiscences shared with the Minnesotian by an unnamed “lady friend” in September 1869 called the point “a resort for the citizens of Superior” and described the grounds and activities held there:

 A platform for dancing, over which a broad canvas spread its protecting wings, was erected nearly opposite the town [Superior], and swings were suspended from the overhanging trees.
 At evening parties of ladies and gentlemen visited this shore, crossing the placid waters in boats and canoes, to the music of flutes, violins, and guitars, mingled with the voice of song.